U.S. News Rankings

 |SAT/ACT scores must be received by||February 1|

-The student-faculty ratio at University of Rhode Island is 16:1, and the school has 32.7 percent of its classes with fewer than 20 students.
-The most popular majors at University of Rhode Island include: Registered Nursing/Registered Nurse; Speech Communication and Rhetoric; Psychology, General; Accounting; and Physical Education Teaching and Coaching.
-The average freshman retention rate, an indicator of student satisfaction, is 80.2 percent.
+The student-faculty ratio at University of Rhode Island is 16:1, and the school has 34.9 percent of its classes with fewer than 20 students.
+The most popular majors at University of Rhode Island include: Speech Communication and Rhetoric; Registered Nursing/Registered Nurse; Psychology, General; Human Development and Family Studies, General; and Kinesiology and Exercise Science.
+The average freshman retention rate, an indicator of student satisfaction, is 80.5 percent.

 |Student gender distribution|